bhcooper/multi-step-align/README.md

 pip install TopDownCrawl
 TopDownCrawl Fkh1_R2_k9.tsv
 # Output: Fkh1_R2_k9_aligned.tsv
+# Can be repeated for Fkh2, Hcm1, and Fhl1
 ```

 Although our alignment includes 9 bp sequences, our final list of cores only need to cover enough bp to faithfully indicate true binding sites.
 Including additional bp limits the analysis of flanking positions which can no longer be varied across all 4 bases.
 Furthermore, additional bp increase the noise in flanking *ΔΔG/RT* measurements since they come from longer *k*-mers.
-For Fkh1, Fkh2, and Hcm1, we trim the 9-mer alignment to the 7 bp region covering the canonical binding site, GTAAACA.
-For Fhl1, we trim the alignment to the 6 bp region covering the consensus GACGCA.
+For Fkh1, Fkh2, and Hcm1, we trim the 9-mer alignment to the 7 bp region covering the most enriched sequence containing the canonical binding site, GTAAACA, or GACGCA for Fhl1.
 Unique sequences from this process make up the list of candidate cores for each TF.

 ```
+# Help: trimToConsensus.py -h
 trimToConsensus.py Fkh1_R2_k9_aligned.tsv GTAAACA
 trimToConsensus.py Fhl1_R2_k9_aligned.tsv GACGCA
 # Output: Fkh1_R2_k9_aligned_GTAAACA.tsv Fhl1_R2_k9_aligned_GACGCA.tsv